Virginia Tech® home

 Rodrigo San José Rubio , bio

-Dr. San José's research focuses on algebraic coding theory, particularly the applications of commutative algebra and algebraic geometry to classical and quantum codes, as well as cryptography.
+Dr. San José is a Presidential Postdoctoral Associate with research focusing on algebraic coding theory.
+In particular, he is interested in the applications of commutative algebra and algebraic geometry to classical and quantum codes, as well as cryptography.
+He is mentored by Hiram Lopez.